5 Key Things to Know About Attacker Dwell Time

 As a result, many organizations are turning to Network Detection and Response platforms to solve this problem.

-One example is LiveAction’s NDR, called ThreatEye NV.
+One example is LiveAction’s NDR, called ThreatEye.
 It gets away from DPI (packet inspection) and focuses on DPD (packet dynamics).
 Thomas Pore explains how it operates.

 “ThreatEye’s Deep Packet Dynamics (DPD) is agnostic to packet contents and is used to create a historical inventory of traits and behaviors for profiling and fingerprinting.
 This technique works equally well with both encrypted and unencrypted traffic.